 It typically takes both partners being willing to say, "I will change" to stop a divorce from proceeding, but not always.
 And even though none of us can force our partner to say and do those words, we can certainly influence them by doing it ourselves.

-Editor's Note: This post was originally published November 13, 2014 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published November 13, 2014, updated on May 23, 2018, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

-- When Your Facing Separation In Your Marriage And Have To Tell Your Kids
+- When You're Facing Separation In Your Marriage And Have To Tell Your Kids

 - Here's Help Specifically For Women Facing A Divorce